basil08/jekyll-now/bookshelf.md

 16. **Rosalind Franklin, The Dark Lady of DNA - by Brenda Maddox**

 	> A sympathetic read about my first genuine crush.
 But shh!
-Besides, you will probably laugh if you happen to be reading the blog of a person who has crushes on dead people...:zip_face:
+Besides, you will probably laugh if you happen to be reading the blog of a person who has crushes on dead people :sweat_smile:

 	<!-- Link "that" image of Rosalind Franklin -->
 	![Dreamy "Rosy"](/assets/images/rosalind-franklin-medium.jpg)